Jayanth-reflex/llm-abliteration-quantization/README.md

 1. Clone this repository.
 2. Install dependencies (see [`requirements.txt`](./requirements.txt)).
-3. Follow the step-by-step guide above.
+3. Follow the step-by-step guide above, using scripts in the `abliteration/` folder.

 ---